The UK is a major international financial and legal hub of the world, regulated by the European Union (EU) 5th Money Laundering Directive (5th MLD).

 His Majesty’s Revenue and Customs shares the responsibility to investigate money laundering offences with the FCA.
 In addition to the FCA and HMRC, the power to enforce money laundering regulations in the UK is shared by the National Crime Agency (NCA) and the Serious Fraud Office (SFO), both of which have the power of arrest and can seek warrants and court orders.
 UK AML/CFT authorities also have the power to freeze and confiscate assets that they suspect are involved in money laundering, terrorism financing or other criminal activities.

 Achieving compliance with UK AML/CFT requires significant administrative effort and the analysis of large amounts of transaction data.
 To avoid human error and potential compliance penalties, many firms automate AML processes with a range of smart technology tools.
-Automation not only adds speed, accuracy and efficiency to AML; it also helps firms adapt to new regulations and continue to deliver the highest standard.
+Automation not only adds speed, accuracy and efficiency to AML; it also helps firms adapt to new KYC regulations and continue to deliver the highest standard.